Vertical take-off and landing (VTOL)

-Standard fixed-wing drones carry light cameras of lower quality for two main reasons—they’re not powerful enough to take off with a heavier payload, and belly landings would be lethal for heavier drones and their payloads.
+Standard fixed-wing drones carry light cameras of lower quality for two main reasons—they’re not powerful enough to take off with a heavier camera, and belly landings would be lethal for heavier drones and their cameras.

 We operate the drone from a boat.
 Without Wingtra’s ability to land in confined areas, we wouldn’t have been able to execute our research.